onera/paradigm/training/Python/01_Introduction/introduction.md

 It turns out that if the workload is sufficient it is worth to do this communication to speed up the computation.
 This is the setting for most geometric operations.
 Even if the partitioning was already well-balanced for the operation, the overload of the load balancing is minimal.
-In most cases, this approach is a winner !
+In most cases, this load-balancing approach is a winner !

 ## Features overview